ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/CameraRecorder.rst

 The following are the different encoding methods used:

+.. _sdk_qtmultimedia_camerarecorder_Value                      Description-method:

 +---------------------------+-------------------------------------------------------------------------------------------------------------------------------------+
 | Value                     | Description                                                                                                                         |
 +===========================+=====================================================================================================================================+
+.. _sdk_qtmultimedia_camerarecorder_ConstantBitRateEncoding    Encoding will use a constant bit rate, adjust quality to fit.
+This is appropriate if you are trying to optimize for space.-method:
 | ConstantQualityEncoding   | Encoding will aim to have a constant quality, adjusting bitrate to fit.
 This is the default.
 The bitrate setting will be ignored.   |
 +---------------------------+-------------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_qtmultimedia_camerarecorder_AverageBitRateEncoding     Encoding will try to keep an average bitrate setting, but will use more or less as needed.-method:
 | ConstantBitRateEncoding   | Encoding will use a constant bit rate, adjust quality to fit.
 This is appropriate if you are trying to optimize for space.          |
 +---------------------------+-------------------------------------------------------------------------------------------------------------------------------------+
 | AverageBitRateEncoding    | Encoding will try to keep an average bitrate setting, but will use more or less as needed.                                          |